edwinbulter/quote-lambda-tf/quote-lambda-tf-frontend/doc/infrastructure.md

 #### Shared Bootstrap Resources in Monorepo

-In a monorepo setup with multiple modules (frontend and backend), the bootstrap resources (S3 bucket and DynamoDB table) can be **shared** across modules:
+This project uses a **shared bootstrap architecture** where all projects use the same S3 bucket and DynamoDB table:

-- **DynamoDB table `terraform-locks`**: Shared for state locking across all modules
+- **S3 Bucket**: `edwinbulter-terraform-state` (shared across all projects)
-- **S3 buckets**: Each module should have its own bucket with a unique name:
+  - Frontend state: `quote-lambda-tf-frontend/terraform.tfstate`
-  - Frontend: `quote-lambda-tf-frontend-terraform-state`
+  - Backend state: `quote-lambda-tf-backend/terraform.tfstate`
-  - Backend: `quote-lambda-tf-backend-terraform-state`
+- **DynamoDB table**: `terraform-locks` (shared for state locking across all projects)

-**Best Practice**: Create the `terraform-locks` DynamoDB table once in one module, then import it in other modules that need it.
+**Best Practice**: Create the bootstrap infrastructure once in `infrastructure/bootstrap/`, then all projects reference it.
+See [Bucket Structure](../infrastructure/bootstrap/BUCKET_STRUCTURE.md) for details.

 ## Deploy the infrastructure